giselaortt/giselaortt.github.io/pages/blog.md

 [//]: # - [<u>test 2</u>](books.md): test

 check out my first post!

-[How I learned German in 8 months!](german.md): tipps on how to learn a language quicker with Spaced Repetition Systems!
+[How I learned German in 8 months!](german.md): tipps on how to learn a languages quicker with Spaced Repetition Systems!